energon-a-secas/sm-twitter-streamer/README.md

 Configuration
 ---

 If you don't have a developer account on Twitter you will need to apply for one.
-It shouldn't take more than 5 work days to get it approved.
+It shouldn't take more than 5 business days to get it approved.

 Once you are done with that, just need to set the corresponding environment variables that eventually i'll add to this README.